A Storage Space on the Moon?

 Word Search

-See if you can find all the trees that are hidden in this puzzle.
+See if you can find all the virtual reality words.

 O